-One of the major draws to North Carolina for travel nurses is its status as a enhanced Nurse Licensure Compact (eNLC) state.
-The eNLC is a multi-state nursing license that allows nurses to practice in participating states without having to apply for a new license each time.
+One of the major draws to North Carolina for travel nurses is its status as an enhanced Nurse Licensure Compact (eNLC) state.
+The eNLC is a multistate nursing license that allows nurses to practice in participating states without having to apply for a new license each time.
 Not only does a multistate license help simplify the usual paperwork and costs involved in relocating as a nursing professional, it allows nurses more flexibility in choosing a state that provides the best job opportunities, as well as an affordable cost of living.

 2. Quality of life in the Tar Heel State

 The state’s two largest cities, Charlotte and Raleigh, secured the twenty-sixth and ninth spots, respectively, on USA Today’s ranking of America’s 50 Best Cities to Live In.
-These cities boast prosperous economies and among the largest brain gain – that is, more college graduates staying in the state than leaving – in the country.
+These cities boast prosperous economies and among the largest brain gain — that is, more college graduates staying in the state than leaving — in the country.
 And in fact, the city of Raleigh is ranked first in the U.S. for its quality of life.

 3. Sharpen your skills in the Research Triangle